-How NDIS Behaviour Support for Autism Changes Lives
+How NDIS Behaviour Therapy for Autism Changes Lives

 Key Highlights

-Understanding Behaviour Therapy for Autism Under the NDIS
+What Is Behaviour Therapy for Autism under the NDIS?

 Behaviour therapy helps a lot in the support system set up by the National Disability Insurance Scheme (NDIS) for people on the autism spectrum.
 This therapy is needed to give help that fits what each person needs.
 It can help with things like social communication, daily life tasks, and feeling good overall.
 Talking to health professionals and local area coordinators (LACs) during your NDIS planning meetings is important.
 It can make sure that people get the right funding in their personal plans.
 This helps them grow, learn new skills, and become more independent as part of the autism community.